mandy8055/manuj8055.github.io/_posts/2020-04-21-dictionary-attack-with-hydra.md

 There are however numerous options of creating wordlists using crunch.
 You can explore all the options to get the better insight.
 I presume you already know **how to man any tool in linux** :thinking:[man crunch].

 # Guessing Login password Using a wordlist attack with Hydra:
 Now, that our dictionary is ready next thing to do is to launch the wordlist attack.
 The tool which we are going to use is Hydra(as evident in the blog title obviously:sweat_smile:).
-Hydra is a very simple tool to use but in the contrary very powerful and efficient in launching bruteforce and dictionary attacks on almost any authentication services(like routers, web applications, etc.) which I can think of.
+Hydra is a very simple tool to use but in the contrary very powerful and efficient in launching brute-force and dictionary attacks on almost any authentication services(like routers, web applications, etc.) which I can think of.

 Using the tool is simple.
 Fire up the terminal and type the command below: